Unsupervised Learning of Local Updates for Maximum Independent Set in Dynamic Graphs: Unsupervised Learning Model for DynMaxIS

 where \texttt{enc} encodes edge deletions as $[0, 1]$ and edge additions as $[1, 0]$, and $r_t(v)$ is the hop-distance from $v$ to $\mathcal{E}_t$ normalized by $\alpha$ and linearly interpolated into $[-1, 1]$.

-\paragraph*{Memory Module.}
+\subsubsection{Memory Module}

 A node's memory is a high-dimensional representation maintained throughout the model's execution that captures relevant structural changes affecting the node.
-At each time $t$, this module updates the memories of nodes within an $\alpha$ hop-distance of the edge event $\mathcal{E}_t$.
-Updates are performed using a GRU cell \citep{Chung_Gulcehre_Cho_Bengio_2014}.
-Formally, the memory of a node $v$ at time $t$ is
+At each time $t$, this module updates the memories of nodes in the $\alpha$-neighborhood of the edge event $\mathcal{E}_t$.
+Updates are performed using a GRU cell~\cite{Chung2014-empiricalevaluation}.
+The memory of a node $v$ at time $t$ is

-\paragraph*{Local Aggregation Module.}
+\subsubsection{Local Aggregation Module}

-This module updates the estimates---i.e., probabilities of membership in the MaxIS solution---of all nodes within a $\beta$ hop-distance of the edge event $\mathcal{E}_t$.
+This module updates the estimates---i.e., probabilities of MaxIS membership---of all nodes in the $\beta$-neighborhood of the edge event $\mathcal{E}_t$.
 First, each node $v$ aggregates its immediate neighbors' memories:

 where $\mathbf{W}_1$ are learnable weights.
 Next, node $v$ combines these aggregated memories with its own memory and degree information to obtain a local embedding